Rocky Larson

-Rocky Larson is an American college football coach and athletic director, currently the head football coach and athletic director at Mayville State University in Mayville, North Dakota.
-He has held his position has head football coach since 2020 and has been the athletic director since 2023.
+Rocky Larson is an American college football coach and athletic director.
+He is the head football coach and athletic director for Mayville State University, holding the position of head football coach since 2020 and athletic director since 2023.

 Coaching career

 Early coaching career

 Larson attended college at the University of Wisconsin–River Falls in River Falls, Wisconsin from 2010–2014.
 While there he served as a student assistant on the Wisconsin–River Falls Falcons football team for five seasons.
 He then spent one spring as an intern for the Minnesota Golden Gophers football team, then he spent that following season as the defensive backs coach at the University of Wisconsin–La Crosse in La Crosse, Wisconsin.

 Wisconsin–River Falls

-In March of 2016, Larson was hired as the defensive coordinator at his alma mater, the University of Wisconsin–River Falls.
+In March 2016, Larson was hired as the defensive coordinator at his alma mater, the University of Wisconsin–River Falls.
 He spent four seasons with the Falcons, in which he coached 12 All-WIAC players, 1 NCAA Division III All-American, and had one player, Nick Jacobsen, who was picked up by the Minnesota Vikings for their rookie camp.